A rate of interest that can vary during the term of the loan. Usually used when referring to mortgages.

 An account balance too low to cover a check presented for payment.

-An arrangement made between you and your bank that allows you to withdraw more than the balance in your account, without incurring any penalties.
-Learn about overdraft protection.
+An arrangement made between you and your bank that allows you to withdraw more than the balance in your account without incurring any penalties.

 A person or business to whom a check is written.